 When visiting Tipperary, you'll want to be sure to get the name right, putting the emphasis on the third syllable, rather than the first for a sound something like tip-er-rare-ee.

 The landscape of Co.
 Tipperary is iconically Irish.
 The county is more or less sliced in half by the Golden Vale, a stretch of rich, fertile farmland along the basin of the River Suir.
 Rising up from here are several lush mountain ranges, among them the Arra Hills, the Silvermine Mountains and the Galtee Mountains, the latter of which comprise the largest inland mountains in Ireland.
 Lough Derg, one of the largest lakes in Ireland, also spreads down the west side of North Tipperary along the River Shannon.

 Tipperary is one of Ireland's oldest counties, having been shired in the 13th century, just after the Norman invasion.
-Thanks to the early invaders, there are a multitude of castles around the county, including the must-see Rock of Cashel (1014), as well as Cahir Castle (15th century) and Roscrea Castle (13th century).
+Thanks to the early invaders, there are a multitude of castles around the county, including the must-see Rock of Cashel (1014), as well as Cahir Castle (15th century) - see image at the top of this page - and Roscrea Castle (13th century).
 Holycross Abbey in Thurles is a well-preserved, early Cistercian monastery.

 It was also in Thurles, at Hayes' Hotel in 1884, that a group of hurling enthusiasts came together to form the earliest incarnation of the Gaelic Athletic Association, which would become the governing body of the traditional Irish sports of hurling, camogie, Gaelic football, handball and rounders.